How to execute the Minimum Viable Product (MVP) approach in software development

 Some argue that money can expedite a software development project, but there’s only so much speed it can buy you.
 When you embark on a project, you need time to recruit employees and build and test the product.
 The more features you add to your initial release, the longer it takes to get it out.

 Accordingly, you can then concede on a few features where necessary.
 Additionally, a concrete release date does more than keep you on schedule.
 It can help you align marketing with development.
-For example, you can invite people to sign up and be the first to try your new app when it drops later.
+For example, when it drops later, you can invite people to sign up and be the first to try your new app.

 As the list grows, you’ll get a sense of the load your app will have.
-This enables you to make the right decisions regarding infrastructural provisions, customer support and more.
-Basically, you’re starting a conversation and creating awareness while adequately preparing for the upcoming test.
+This enables you to decide on infrastructural provisions, customer support, and more.
+You’re starting a conversation and creating awareness while adequately preparing for the upcoming test.

 You can undertake various efforts before releasing an MVP since every organization has unique goals.
 Nevertheless, to continuously apply the MVP approach, you ought to follow these tenets: